Blood Simple: Critical response

-While Blood Simple was only a modest box-office success, it was a huge critical success.
-It holds a 94% rating on Rotten Tomatoes based on 111 reviews, with an average rating of 8.2/10.
-The critical consensus reads: "Brutally violent and shockingly funny in equal measure, Blood Simple offers early evidence of the Coen Brothers' twisted sensibilities and filmmaking ingenuity."
+Metacritic, which uses a weighted average, assigned the a score of 84 out of 100, based on 33 critics, indicating "universal acclaim".

 Janet Maslin wrote: "Black humor, abundant originality and a brilliant visual style make Joel Coen's Blood Simple a directorial debut of extraordinary promise.
 Mr. Coen, who co-wrote the film with his brother Ethan, works in a film noir style that in no way inhibits his wit, which turns out to be considerable."
 She cites a "long, late-night tracking shot from one end of the Neon Boot bar to another actually tracks along the surface of the bar itself—and when there is a drunk passed out on the bar, the camera simply lifts up and flies over him, then continues on its route."

 Pauline Kael called it "a crude, ghoulish story with thriller themes," but was effusive about the performance of M. Emmet Walsh as Visser.
 Gene Siskel and Roger Ebert each gave it a positive review on At the Movies.
-In his review for the Chicago Sun-Times, Ebert wrote: "A lot has been written about the visual style of “Blood Simple,” but I think the appeal of the movie is more elementary.
-It keys into three common nightmares: (1) You clean and clean, but there’s still blood all over the place; (2) You know you have committed a murder, but you are not sure quite how or why; (3) You know you have forgotten a small detail that will eventually get you into a lot of trouble."
+In his four-star review for the Chicago Sun-Times, Ebert wrote: "A lot has been written about the visual style of Blood Simple, but I think the appeal of the movie is more elementary.
+It keys into three common nightmares: (1) You clean and clean, but there's still blood all over the place; (2) You know you have committed a murder, but you are not sure quite how or why; (3) You know you have forgotten a small detail that will eventually get you into a lot of trouble."

 Box office

-The film grossed $2.7 million worldwide.
+The film grossed $2.7 million worldwide from its initial run, and a total of $4.3 million after subsequent re-releases.
 Its first big public viewing was the USA Film Festival in Dallas, followed by the Sundance Film Festival, where it received the Grand Jury Prize.
 The brothers took the film to the Toronto Film Festival, the Cannes Film Festival, and the New York Film Festival.
 They were very proud of their film, particularly in light of having raised the funds using their self-made trailer.